 Invest in some hanging strips to make an impact without making a mark.
 These are a great way to hang a mirror or that piece of art without damaging the wallpaper or paintwork.

 Should your landlord not let you paint the walls, and you just can’t look at that strange mushroom colour anymore, consider adding some removable wallpaper to cover things up.
 A temporary wall decal is a brilliant invention that means you can choose your favourite print, stick it up and not worry about causing any damage.
 Plus, as most of the removable wallpaper on the market is made of vinyl, it’s easy to wipe it clean.

 Easy-peel hooks are great for everything from hanging coats to photo frames.
 If your landlord isn’t sure about you adding curtains, you can compromise by using strong hooks that can hold your curtains up for as long as you live there.

 Make it your own

-Whilst you’re living in a rental, it’s worth making it feel like home.
-Feel free to add your own personality and, even if you make some tiny changes, you’ll soon see how a few photos and a new throw can transform a room into a place you can call home.
+While living in a rental, it’s worth making it feel like home.
+Feel free to add your own personality; even if you make some tiny changes, you’ll soon see how a few photos and a new throw can transform a room into a place you can call home.